haklee/boj-i-solved/README.md

 - The script uses a 2-second delay between requests to be respectful to the BOJ servers
 - Problem titles and submission times are extracted from the title attributes of the respective elements
 - The script handles pagination automatically to collect all solved problems
+- Each user's data is stored in a separate folder to keep the data organized